 I want her to go through this process to try and give her an outsider’s view on all that she’s achieved.
 Writing a cv can seem a little limited and dull, you have to condense things into soundbites.
 But in writing out a chronology of life events, I wondered if she’ll be able to see a thread running through.
 Where did she follow her heart?
 What drew her to volunteer, or move to another country?
 Is there anything she has been consistently interested in over this time?
 What did she think she’d enjoy, but found it wasn’t for her?

 I’ll check in with her next week and find out what, if anything, she’s discovered.
 The aim of the exercise is to change your perspective, to start to view things slightly differently.
 What if she can see that she’s a brave, adventurous person, an explorer?
 Someone who’s not willing to settle for ‘normal’, or safe, or do what everyone else does?

 Can she change her narrative from seeing herself as a drifter with no direction to someone who’s experimenting, exploring, working to find her way to what really makes her tick?

-If you’d like to work with me on some coaching sessions, find me on LinkedIn and send me a message, or email me at email@example.com.
+If you’d like coaching session with me, find me on LinkedIn or email me at email@example.com.